julianmrodri/hhreset-ci-issue/README.md

 To replicate do this:

-1- Clone provided repo on Issue description
+- Clone provided repo on Issue description
-2- install dependencies and compile contracts
+- Unstall dependencies and compile contracts
-3 - On master run npx hardhat coverage.
+- On master run `npx hardhat coverage`

 This would throw the FATAL ERROR.
-If you simply delete contracts/fuzz/RTokenDiff.sol and run again npx hardhat coverage works fine!
+If you simply delete `contracts/fuzz/RTokenDiff.sol` and run again `npx hardhat coverage` works fine!
 Even though the contract is not used anywhere it breaks the coverage execution.